 Orientation gives all new students the opportunity to meet one another and to participate in "assignments" to become comfortable with their online environment.
 You will learn how the online classroom works, what it means to learn asynchronously, how to access and submit assignments, how to track class success, and how to access many various student services.
 After orientation, each of our students are prepared to begin their academic courses.

 How do I know which classes to take?
 Am I doing this the right way?

-Upon your acceptance into your Chatham CCPS program you receive a list of program requirements, course descriptions, and prerequisites.
+Upon your acceptance into your Chatham SCPS program you receive a list of program requirements, course descriptions, and prerequisites.
 Although these resources are an excellent guide by which to complete your program satisfactorily, personal assistance is also available.
 Many questions about scheduling, direction, and efficiency may be addressed by your assigned academic student advisors.

 Upon enrollment in any program, you are assigned to the applicable student advisor for that program.
-Other advisors are also available through the Student Success Center in the CCPS Office and will be able to assist you.
+Other advisors are also available through the Student Success Center in the SCPS Office and will be able to assist you.
 Most advisors are available by phone and email during the business week, Monday - Friday from 8:00 a.m. - 5:00 p.m.
 Set up a phone appointment to map out your next semester's classes or email a quick question to your advisor.
 Most questions can be addressed within 24 hours.

 What technology accounts do I receive as a Chatham distance learning student?

 A student username is created for you after you register for your first classes.
 This username is applied to your Chatham email account, your Campus Vue Portal account, and your myChatham account.